relmoo1220/lgtm-stack/README.md

 Hence, you can see that in the previously mentioned `otel-collector-config.yaml`, we are scraping Loki metrics through port `3100` and also exporting logs to Loki through a `HTTP` endpoint on port `3100`.

-Scraping Loki metrics on port `3100`:
+Scraping Loki metrics on port `3100` in `otel-collector-config.yaml`:

 ```yaml
 - job_name: "loki"